- Disobedient Bodies: JW Anderson Curates The Hepworth Wakefield

 Howard Hodgkin, 2014

-Howard Hodgkin (1932 - 2017) is widely regarded as one of the world’s greatest painters and has been a central figure in contemporary art for over half a century.
+Howard Hodgkin (1932 - 2017) is widely regarded as one of the world’s greatest painters and has occupied a central place in contemporary art for over half a century.

-On display will be approximately 35 works, painted over that last 50 years that characterise the colour and warmth of India and capture the artist’s sensory impressions of the country - from fierce blazing sunsets to heavy oppressive rains, landscapes and cities he has visited, and portraits of the people he has befriended.
-They range from Hodgkin’s earliest India-inspired paintings of the 1960s through to new works completed this year.
+On display will be more than 35 works, painted over the last 50 years, which characterise the colour and warmth of India and capture the artist’s sensory impressions of the country - from fierce blazing sunsets to heavy oppressive rains, landscapes and cities he has visited, and portraits of the people he has befriended.
+They range from Hodgkin’s earliest India-inspired paintings of the 1960s through to new works completed early this year.
 It will include a number of paintings that have never before been exhibited in the UK.

 We will also present rarely seen photographs and documents from Hodgkin’s personal archive including material relating to his 1992 British Council commission in New Delhi with the architect Charles Correa, as well as journals kept by the artist documenting his journeys in India, to be displayed publicly for the first time.
 These will be shown alongside works from the artist’s personal collection of Indian art, which first led Hodgkin to visit the country and provoked his enduring love affair with the place and its people.